facebook

 Is there any financial aid or incentives that I can apply?

-There are various funding & subsidies available for individuals and organisations to encourage skills upgrading and Singapore Citizen students who meet the eligibility can also apply for MOE CET Bursary.
+Various funding and subsidies are available for individuals and organisations to encourage skills upgrading, and Singapore Citizen students who meet the eligibility criteria can also apply for the MOE CET Bursary.

 I am a Workfare Skills Support (WSS) Scheme recipient.
 Can I apply for Training Allowance (TA)?